3 tips for starting your own indie studio

 Tip 3: Knowing when to scale and review

-You won’t be in any shortage of brillant ideas, the real problem in games is executing them well.
-Monthly you’ll find new was to add value when in comes to your game and even to your new game business.
+You won’t be in any shortage of brilliant ideas, the real problem in games is executing them well.
+Monthly you’ll find new ways to add value when in comes to your game and even to your new game business.
 The key to success in this marketplace staying focused, small ideas executed brilliantly.
 Equally knowing when to capitalise on the right opportunities is crucial.

 So you’ve just had the greatest game ever, you’ve been talking about it for ages, but need a team, or plan to execute.
 Here are some short tips that should help, get you on your way…